PacketAttack-NetSecOps/coinbase-api/README.md

     image: crypto-stacked-bot:1.0
 ```

-### Set up your /config and /settings directories using README.md in each directory.
+3. Set up your /config and /settings directories using README.md in each directory.
+4. Run docker-compose

 ```
 docker-compose up -d